Yu Kuai

-Yu Kuai (余快 (Yú Kuài, Jyu4 Faai3); born 28 January 2001 in Shanghai), also known as James Yu, is a Chinese racing driver who last raced for Audi Sport Asia Team Absolute in GT World Challenge Asia.
+Yu Kuai (余快 (Yú Kuài, Jyu4 Faai3); born 28 January 2001 in Shanghai), also known as James Yu, is a Chinese racing driver set to compete for Audi Sport Asia Team Absolute in GT World Challenge Asia.

-He is the 2023 Sepang 12 Hours winner and is also an Audi Sport Asia Young Driver.
+Yu is the 2023 Sepang 12 Hours winner and is also an Audi Sport Asia Young Driver.

 Early career

 Born in Shanghai, Yu moved to Japan in 2011 to start his karting career, where he competed against Yuki Tsunoda, Marino Sato and Nirei Fukuzumi.

 Stepping up to single-seaters in 2016, Yu competed in Formula Masters China for two years, in which he scored four wins which all came in 2017, three of which at the second Sepang round and the fourth win came at Zhuhai on his way to finishing fourth in the standings.

 At the start of 2018, Yu joined Chase Owen Racing to compete in the 2018 F3 Asian Championship.
 Switching to Zen Motorsport for the rest of the season, Yu stayed with them as he returned to the series for two more seasons, where he scored a pole position at Sepang in 2019–20 but never scored a podium in his three-year tenure in the series.

 Following the 2019–20 F3 Asian Championship, Yu was given the opportunity by Han Songting to compete in the Chinese GT Championship.

 In 2021, Yu joined Team StarChase to compete in Porsche Carrera Cup Asia.
 Yu scored his first win at Ningbo and took two more wins at Zhuzhou to finish third in the standings.